Prannav-k/OffsetIt/README.md

 Carbon offset is a way of removing equal or even more emissions than an organization can emit.
 This procedure would be very helpful especially in industries like Airline where no better alternatives can be provided at this point.

 But how do multiple organisations, regulating bodies and governments of different countries come together and trust a single platform?
-There comes this solution where multiple parties can come together and transact their offsets in a trustful way.
+There comes this solution where multiple parties can come together and issue and transact their carbon/other offsets as NFT (non-fungible token) in a trustful way.

-Note: This app's primary aim is show how multiple parties can come up and transact credits/offsets in a trustful , tamperproof way.
+Note: This app's primary aim is show how multiple parties can come up and transact credits/offsets in a trustful , tamper-proof way.
 App assumes the source of offsets and governance rules are reliable.
-This is initial version of the app developed as part of corda dev week apac 2021 thus leaving a lot of scope for developing a complete solution.
+This is initial version of the app developed rapidly as part of submission for corda dev week apac 2021 thus leaving a lot of scope for developing a complete solution.

 ### Participants

-1. MinistryOfEnvironment (Part of govt authorised to verify the offset and issue the offset source with offset token)
+1. MinistryOfEnvironment (Govt authorised party to verify the offset and issue the offset source with offset token)
 2. GreenCo (An organization that does the carbon offset like rain forest preservation, wetland restoration or works on environmental tech)
 3. Org1 (An airline organization that is committed to reduce its carbon footprint)